IsaacCavallaro/BeatTheBlues/README.md

 2. cd to the directory that contains the repository.

-3. Type this code into the terminal.
+3. cd to the src directory.

-                bundle install

 7. Type this code into the terminal to start the application.